-The nominating and corporate governance committee consists of Ms. Strand and Mr. Yodose.
+The nominating and corporate governance committee consists of Mr. Montgomery (chairperson), Ms. La Lande, Ms. Strand and Mr. Yodose.
 The Board has determined that each member of the nominating and corporate governance committee is an independent director as defined by the rules of Nasdaq applicable to members of a nominating committee.

 The nominating and corporate governance committee meets from time to time to consider matters for which approval by the committee is desirable or is required by law.
-During the year ended December 31, 2021, the nominating and corporate governance committee met six times and acted by written consent three times.
+During the year ended December 31, 2022, the nominating and corporate governance committee met three times and acted by written consent zero times.